hivesolutions/viriatum/README.md

 * `--with-moduleroot=path` - Sets the path to be used to load the modules
 * `--with-wwwroot=path` - Sets the path to be used to install and serve the default content
-* `--enable-debug` - Enables the extra debugging capabilities in viriatum
+* `--enable-debug` - Enables the extra debugging capabilities in Viriatum
 * `--enable-defaults` - Enables the default paths in the viriatum server, ignoring wwwroot and moduleroot at runtime
-* `--disable-ipv6` - Disables the support for the ipv6 protocol stack
+* `--disable-ipv6` - Disables the support for the IPv6 protocol stack
 * `--disable-epoll` - Disables the support for the epoll mechanism
 * `--enable-mpool`- Enables the memory pool support (optimized for windows only)
 * `--enable-prefork` - Enables the prefork support so that viriatum can create workers